Why Do You Recommend an iPad?

-You can do this work on a PC, it is just significantly slower and less efficient, plus you don’t have the “like paper” feel of the iPad and it’s been passed around quite a bit in the court reporting world that reading from a desktop computer screen (NOT a tablet) can cause your eyes to glaze over things easier than on paper or a tablet screen.
+For transcript proofreading, you can do the work on a PC, but it is just significantly slower and less efficient, plus you don’t have the “like paper” feel of the iPad.
+It’s also been passed around quite a bit in the court reporting world that reading from a desktop computer screen (NOT a tablet) can cause your eyes to glaze over things easier than on paper or a tablet screen.
 I’d strongly recommend going with the quickest, most efficient method you can if you’re serious about doing this kind of work.
 The more time you spend fiddling with technology or doing things in a more old-fashioned way, the more time it will take you to earn your money.
 Remember, you’re paid per page, and if it takes you longer to mark up the jobs because you’re not doing it the fastest way, your bottom line stays the same, but it just takes you longer to earn it.

-If you’re desperate to get started right away but want to wait to get an iPad later on (and you understand that the following recommendations are not as fast or efficient as the tried-and-true iAnnotate PDF iOS version), you can check out these apps:
+If you’re desperate to start learning how to proofread via PDF but want to wait to get an iPad later on (and you understand that the following recommendations are not as fast or efficient as the tried-and-true iAnnotate PDF iOS version), you can check out these apps:

 - Drawboard PDF (Windows)